RECRUITMENT

 • Excellent understanding and practical experience of the SEND CoP and legislation that underpins it - essential

-• Independent experience of requesting statutory assessments - essential
+• Experience of successfully requesting statutory assessments - essential

-• Independent experience of appealing and preparing for tribunal – desirable
+• Independent experience of appealing and preparing for tribunal – essential

 • Attending and advocating for families at meetings - essential